 From this exercise, we created and tested paper prototypes.
-We still had a high-level understanding of the process, so we used these prototypes to get users to walk us through it.
+We wanted to better understand users’ process, so we used these prototypes to get them to walk us through it.

 Each of our four concepts addressed the problem in a different way.
 Click through the tabs below to read more details about each one.

-I created this concept to simplify the collaboration between photographer and clients.
+I created this concept to simplify the collaboration.
 Users can see which photos are relevant to a comment by clicking on that comment.

-Our users liked being able to see all comments in one place, but they noted it could get overwhelming at a larger scale.
-Photographers also said they didn’t want to lose control if their clients could make unlimited comments.
+Our users liked being able to see all comments in one place, but photographers didn’t want to lose control if their clients could make unlimited comments.

-Users responded well to the timeline.
-They liked that it stayed at a high level and showed what happened at each step.
-However, they also noted the process isn’t always as simple as four phases; there is a back and forth that isn't captured by the timeline.
+Users liked that it stayed at a high level and showed what happened at each step.
+However, they also noted the process isn’t always as simple as four phases—there is a back and forth that isn't captured by the timeline.

 We found photographers didn’t need to communicate their own selections on this platform.
 They filter out bad photos on their own photography software, and they use star ratings instead of hearts and checks.